10 import tax and duty mistakes you can't afford to make

 #5: Playing fast and loose with documentation

-Forms, forms and more forms: international shipping can generate a lot of paperwork.
-It’s important not only to keep everything but also to ensure that each form is properly filed and stored.
-Misplacing import and export paperwork, or being unable to easily search for documentation when it is requested, can lead to significant delays in processing shipments.
+Forms, forms, and more forms: International shipping can generate a lot of paperwork.
+It’s important not only to keep everything, but also to ensure that each form is properly filed and stored.
+Misplacing import and export paperwork, or being unable to easily search for documentation when it’s requested, can lead to significant delays in processing shipments.

-It can’t always be helped: changes happen when you’re shipping internationally.
-Rerouted or revised shipments and last-minute changes sometimes lead to quick, back-of-envelope calculations that can turn costly if estimates are incorrect.
+It can’t always be helped: Changes happen when you’re shipping internationally.
+Rerouted or revised shipments and last-minute changes sometimes lead to quick, back-of-the-envelope calculations that can turn costly if estimates are incorrect.
 Almost always, it’s the shipper that ends up eating the cost.

-When a change is made to an international order, even if deadlines are tight, don’t count on a quick guess based on other transactions or your recollection of the law — without due diligence, you risk embarrassing customer service mishaps and rejected shipments.
+When a change is made to an international order, even if deadlines are tight, don’t count on a quick guess based on other transactions or your recollection of the law.
+Without due diligence, you risk embarrassing customer experience mishaps and rejected shipments.

-In many countries, specific products are flagged as regulated and subject to additional import tax.
-These costs are not always trivial: for instance, when shipping a car to Singapore, duties, special fees and import tax can cost tens of thousands of dollars — sometimes as much as or more than the car itself.
+In many countries, specific products are flagged as regulated and subject to additional import duties and charges.
+These costs are not always trivial; for instance, when shipping a car to Singapore, duties, special fees, and import tax can cost tens of thousands of dollars — sometimes as much as or more than the car itself.

-Regulated products vary from country to country, and are not always obvious.
-Sometimes, products can be regulated to protect domestic trade, which is why wood bedroom furniture imported to the U.S. from China is subject to a duty rate of over 92%, but similar furniture from other countries is considered duty-free.
-In other situations, products may be illegal to import: Singapore has banned chewing gum from inside its borders, and Nigeria bans almost all imports as a matter of trade protectionism.
+Regulated products vary from country to country, and aren’t always obvious.
+Sometimes, products can be regulated to protect domestic trade, which is why wood bedroom furniture imported to the U.S. from China is subject to a duty rate of over 92 percent, but similar furniture from other countries is considered duty free.
+In other situations, products may be illegal to import: Singapore has banned chewing gum inside its borders and Nigeria bans almost all imports as a matter of trade protectionism.